zonika/decoding-with-int64-web-0715-public/README.md

 languages: ruby
 resources: 2
 ---

 # Decoding with Int64

 ## Objectives

+This lab is taken directly from a Trello job posting so take a look at the original challenge by opening `public/trello-job-board.png` in your favorite image viewer.
+Think about what the question is asking.
+Google around if you don't understand the statically-typed pseudo-code.

+## Instructions

 * Complete the method `encode_int64` in the `lib/encode_decode.rb` file such that it passes the specs.
 It should be a Ruby version of the [statically-typed](http://stackoverflow.com/a/1517670/2890716) pseudo-code below:

 ```
 Int64 hash (String s) {
   Int64 h = 7